Daniel-Railsback/Public_ReadME/Qodex/SOWs/infra_sow2.md

   - Avoided downtime and data loss costs.
   - Reduced financial impact from service interruptions.
   - Long-term savings from robust DR plans in Azure.

-### 🏁 Conclusion
-These Azure-focused projects will lead to significant cost savings, better system performance, and improved service reliability.
-By implementing these improvements, we can achieve greater efficiency and ensure optimal resource use, contributing to the overall success of our organization.